fiskaltrust/faq/qna/DE-action-start-de.md

 1. Time of the start transaction as provided by the TSE (`ftSignatureType`: `0x4445000000000019`).
 2. Time of the finish transaction as provided by the TSE (`ftSignatureType`: `0x444500000000001A`).
-3. Calculated start time of the action = the minimum of the date/time pairs (`ReceiptRequest.cbReceiptMoment,ftChargeItem[i].Moment, ftPayItem[i].Moment`) sent  to fiskaltrust.Middleware in the pos-receipt request.
+3. Calculated start time of the Start date and time of the first transaction (order) = the minimum of the date/time pairs (`ReceiptRequest.cbReceiptMoment,ftChargeItem[i].Moment, ftPayItem[i].Moment`) sent to fiskaltrust.Middleware in the pos-receipt request.
 The entry has the signature type: `ftSignatureType`: `0x444500000000001F`.

 Depending on your use case you have to decide which of the returned date and times you have to print.
 For example, in normal cases (no long-lasting sales preparation process) you may print the calculated start time of the transaction  (`ftSignatureType`: `0x444500000000001F`) as the start time of the transaction  (DE: Zeitpunkt des Vorgangbeginns) on your receipt.